 - The distribution and assignment of teaching loads should take into consideration the differences in effort associated with different types of courses and be based on various criteria, such as class size, work intensity of course, level of teaching assistance, type of course (lecture or laboratory).
-The credit assigned to different types of courses should be communicated to faculty and be consistent from year to year. - The type and amount of credit for educational leadership activities e.g., coordinator duties for (multi-section) course, development of a new course or learning technology, curriculum reform program should be outlined. - It should be determined and indicated if teaching two sections of one course is equivalent to teaching of two separate courses. - Teaching duties should rotate and the time frame for teaching the same course should be outlined (for example, three or five years). - It needs to be outlined how a course cancellation will be accounted for.
-For example: accumulate teaching duties to the next year per cancelled course.
+The credit assigned to different types of courses should be communicated to faculty and be consistent from year to year. - Default teaching loads for different streams should take into consideration the other expectations of faculty members in those streams, e.g. research, educational leadership, and service. - The type and amount of credit for incremented teaching loads for early career faculty members (both research and educational leadership) should be outlined. - The type and amount of credit for teaching program development activities e.g., coordinator duties for (multi-section) course, development of a new course or learning technology, curriculum reform program should be outlined. - It should be determined and indicated if teaching two sections of one course is equivalent to teaching of two separate courses. - Teaching duties should rotate and the time frame for teaching the same course should be outlined (for example, three or five years).